akkics19159/Smart-AI-Extension/TERMS_OF_SERVICE.md

 By using SmartNotes AI, you agree to the following terms:
 - You may use this extension for personal and educational purposes.
-- No data is collected or transmitted.
+- You may not redistribute or resell the extension without permission.
+- We do not collect or transmit any personal data.
-- All AI processing happens locally.
+- All AI processing happens locally on your device.
+- This extension is provided "as is" without warranties.